York's premier award winning web site showcasing hundreds of

 Springs gained renown as a resort town in the late 19th century,

-can indulge in massages, mineral baths, and other relaxing treatments.
+you can indulge in massages, mineral baths, and other relaxing

-The famed mineral spring spas continue to attract tens of thousands
+treatments.
+The famed mineral spring spas continue to attract

 Your Dream Home in Saratoga Springs, New York